Biboy-al/IDS-Hombrew/README.md

 Components:
 -----------
 * IDS manager - will log, and analyse the data given by the agents
+  * Logs the traffic seen in some form of persistent storage
+  * Analyses and alerts(through the interface) of any anomalous behaviour
 * Agent(s) - Will collect the data from the host:
-  * Network Agent
+  * Network functionality
     * Looks at the incoming traffic
     * Sends this data to the managment system
-  * File System Agent
+  * File System functionality
     * Looks at the hashes of the file system objects perodically
     * Reports it back to the managment system
 * Database - Will have cryptorgraphc information about the files being monitored: